Caroline Augusta, Empress of Austria

-Another English diplomat, Frederick Lamb, said she was “ugly, clever and amiable, and as the Emperor expresses it: ‘She can stand a push, the other was nothing but air.’”
+Another English diplomat, Frederick Lamb, said Caroline Augusta was “ugly, clever and amiable, and as the Emperor expresses it: ‘She can stand a push, the other was nothing but air.’”
 (2)

-The new Empress was popular with the Austrians and took an interest in their welfare, founding several hospitals and residences for the poor.
+The new Empress was popular with the Austrians.
+She took an interest in their welfare, founding several hospitals and residences for the poor.
 Under the influence of her religiosity, a devotional air pervaded the court.

 Napoleon II’s second mother

 In the absence of children of her own, Caroline Augusta became attached to Francis’s grandson, Napoleon II, known in Austria as Franz, the Duke of Reichstadt.
 The son of Napoleon and Francis’s daughter Marie Louise, the boy had been moved to the Viennese court in 1814, at age 3.
 Caroline Augusta adored young Franz, whom she nicknamed Fränzchen, as she calls him in Napoleon in America.
 In a letter to the boy’s governor, Maurice Dietrichstein, dated July 17, 1821, the tutor Mathias de Collin described the Empress as the boy’s “protectress.”
 (3) Marie Louise wrote that same year: “He [Franz] is the idol of my father and of the Empress, who is like a second mother to him.”
 (4) In letters, Caroline Augusta addressed him as “Dearest Frankie” and “my dear little son,” and signed herself “Your very loving grandmother.”
 (5)